How do you keep good engineers on your team?

-Sometimes it's impossible to avoid handing a software engineer someone else's code, but when you do -- just think back to that tangle of lights, and realize what you're really asking them to do.
+Sometimes it's impossible to avoid handing a software engineer someone else's code, so when you do, just think back to that tangle of lights and realize what you're really asking them to do.

 Software engineering is often a highly collaborative exercise, and most engineers benefit from being part of a creative community.